buddyroo30/canvasxpress_gen/TESTING.md

 ## 🎯 Test Examples with Automotive Data

-The integration tests use realistic automotive data examples:
+The integration tests use realistic automotive data examples (as in the main CanvasXpress library):

 ```python
 def test_automotive_visualization_generation():